Synthetixio/synthetix/docs/contracts/index.md

 * Check consistency with dev docs and docstrings
 * PurgeableSynth.sol - Module description is broken.
 * Check the legality of the licence headers
-* Examine oracle addresses and actual update frequencies
-* Ensure function and variable types are correct
 * Modifiers
 * Full inheritance hierarchy
-* Libraries into own sections
 * Related contracts from inheritance
 * Related contract variables.
 * Ensure all contract texts in this document link to the relevant page